Tideway (Bazalgette Tunnel Limited) is the company financing, building, maintaining and operating

 Tideway employs more than 400 highly experienced professionals to deliver the project, together with its four main delivery partners: The construction in the west region is being delivered by a joint venture of BAM Nuttall Ltd, Morgan Sindall Plc and Balfour Beatty Group Limited.
 This contract is known as Tideway West, with work taking place from Acton to Fulham.

-The construction in the central region will be delivered by a joint venture of Ferrovial Agroman UK Ltd and Laing O'Rourke Construction.
+The construction in the central region is being delivered by a joint venture of Ferrovial Agroman UK Ltd and Laing O'Rourke Construction.
 This contract is known as Tideway Central, with work taking place from Fulham to Blackfriars.

-The construction site in the east region will be delivered by a joint venture of Costain Ltd., Vinci Construction Grands Projets and Bachy Soletanche.
+The construction in the east region is being delivered by a joint venture of Costain Ltd., Vinci Construction Grands Projets and Bachy Soletanche.
 This contract is known as Tideway East, with work taking place from Bermondsey to Stratford.

-Finally, the System Integration contract has been awarded to infrastructure support service provider, Amey, which will be responsible for providing process control, communication equipment and software systems for operation, maintenance and reporting across the Thames Tideway Tunnel system.
+Finally, the System Integration contract has been awarded to infrastructure support service provider, Amey.
+Amey is responsible for providing process control, communication equipment and software systems for operation, maintenance and reporting across the Thames Tideway Tunnel system.

 Preparatory works on the sites across London started in 2015, and main construction started at the three main hub sites in 2016.
 You can find out more about the construction progress here: Tideway construction sites.
 Work is anticipated to be completed by 2024.